GShabanov/glew/README.md

 Use the provided Visual Studio project file in build/vc15/

-Projects for vc6, vc10, vc12 and vc14 are also provided
+Projects for vc6, vc10, vc12, vc14 and vc22 are also provided

+#### Embarcadero C++ Builder

+Project inside build/Embarcadero

+I'm too lazy to do other build options, so the build only includes a static library.

 #### MSYS/Mingw